Do the work of an evangelist

 But you, be sober in all things, endure hardship, do the work of an evangelist, fulfill your ministry.
 2 Timothy 4:5

-Because the work of an evangelist is congregational:
+Since the Work of an Evangelist is Congregational

 1. Pastors can do the work of an evangelist by teaching the church to evangelize.
-Pastors may devote Bible studies, Sunday School lessons, Lord's Day messages, or other occasions to train believers to evangelize, which might include teaching how Christ, John the Baptist, and the apostles preached the gospel.
+Pastors can devote Bible studies, Sunday School lessons, Lord's Day messages, or other occasions to train believers to evangelize, which might include teaching how Christ, John the Baptist, and the apostles preached.

 2. Pastors can do the work of an evangelist by exhorting the church to evangelize.
-Pastors must champion the effort by urging the congregation to fulfill its missional responsibility both individually and corporately.
+Pastors should urge the congregation to fulfill its responsibility to evangelize.

 3. Pastors can do the work of an evangelist by modeling how to evangelize.
-Pastors must model how to boldly, clearly, and compassionately proclaim the gospel to unbelievers by the power of the Holy Spirit.
-This follows the example of our dear Lord and Savior Jesus Christ who modeled how to evangelize before His disciples.
+Pastors must model how to boldly, clearly, and compassionately proclaim the gospel to unbelievers in reliance upon the Holy Spirit.
+This follows the example of our dear Lord and Savior, Jesus Christ, who modeled how to evangelize before His disciples.

-4. Pastors can do the work of an evangelist by encouraging the church's ministries to incorporate evangelism in its activities.
-Pastors can help their corporate ministries consider how to pursue the salvation of unbelievers and the spiritual edification of the believers.
+4. Pastors can do the work of an evangelist by encouraging the church's ministries to incorporate evangelism into their activities.
+Pastors can help the church's ministries to proclaim the gospel during its activities, events, and meetings.

-Because the work of an evangelist is missional:
+Since the Work of an Evangelist is Missional

 1. Pastors can do the work of an evangelist by preaching the gospel to the congregation.
-Pastors must assume that one or more unbelievers are present in the congregation or again, that believers need to be taught and exhorted to preach the gospel to unbelievers they know and encounter.
+Pastors must not assume that every person present is saved or, again, that believers need to be taught and exhorted to evangelize unbelievers they know and encounter.